HalaAlbaqawi/ToDoList/README.md

 Figma
 ## 2- Link to wirefarmes and user Stories:
- Wireframes:
+ **Wireframes**:

 [Figma](https://www.figma.com/file/2XXWFRvXQepcdUS7RJok91/Untitled?node-id=0%3A1)

-User Stories:
+**User Stories**:

-As a user I want to have an application that holds my tasks so that its reminds me of them
+* As a user I want to have an application that holds my tasks so that its reminds me of them

-As a user I want to check if I have done my list or not so that I can keep my tasks on check
+* As a user I want to check if I have done my list or not so that I can keep my tasks on check

-As a user I want to Add my tasks by clicking my  Action floating button so that I can put it in my add screen
+* As a user I want to Add my tasks by clicking my  Action floating button so that I can put it in my add screen

-As a user I want to be able to add a title for my tasks so that I can recognize my tasks by looking at the title.
+* As a user I want to be able to add a title for my tasks so that I can recognize my tasks by looking at the title.

-As a user I want to be able to add a deadline for my tasks so that I can manage my tasks by its deadline.
+* As a user I want to be able to add a deadline for my tasks so that I can manage my tasks by its deadline.

-As a user I want to be able to add a done checkbox for my tasks so that I can click on the done box whenever I'm done.
+* As a user I want to be able to add a done checkbox for my tasks so that I can click on the done box whenever I'm done.

-As a user I want to be able to Delete my tasks so that I can delete them whenever I'm done.
+* As a user I want to be able to Delete my tasks so that I can delete them whenever I'm done.

-As a user I want to be able to Edit my tasks so that I can make changes in case I need too.
+* As a user I want to be able to Edit my tasks so that I can make changes in case I need too.

 <hr>